kurtosis-tech/kurtosis/docs/docs/best-practices.md

 * start with an alphabetic character
 * end with an alphanumeric character

-Failure to adhere to the above standards will result in errors when running Kurtosis in Kubernetes.
+Failure to adhere to the above standards will result in errors when running Kurtosis.